Improvements to Rt. 51- Reconstruction + Park & Ride Planned

 Park & Ride-We have such a great resource in the Blue Line trolley and the busway, and yet there is no parking near the stops!
 That's why I've taken the first steps to developing a new park & ride along Rt.
 51. I fought to amend our 2012 City Budget to fund an engineering study to identify possible locations of a facility, which could include possible retail and residential development.
 Economic Development South is facilitating conversations with potential developers and partners.
 The study is nearly complete and we expect to identify next steps and a timeline in the coming months.
 Stay tuned!

 Reconstruction at Rt.
 51 and Rt.
 88-It's finally happening!
-The $15 million reconstruction of the intersection of Saw Mill Run Blvd and Library Road will begin in spring of 2013 and PennDOT expects to complete the project by fall of 2014.
+The $15 million reconstruction of the intersection of Saw Mill Run Blvd and Library Road began in 2013 and PennDOT expects to complete the project by November of 2015.
 The project will make the intersection safer in many respects, improving traffic flow and pedestrian access, as well as addressing flash flooding issues.
 There will be traffic open in each direction on Rt.
 51 during all phases of construction, as well as local road access for adjacent residents.
 Subscribe to our newsletter for ongoing updates.

 Building New Senior Residences